citrus551/parseme-modules/npm/README.md

 3. **post-push**: Restores full git info locally after push completes

 The `--no-verify` flag in pre-push prevents an infinite loop by skipping hook execution on the amend.

-**Best for:** Teams that want detailed local context for development while keeping clean, portable context in the repository.

 **Note:** If using a custom `contextDir`, update the `git add` path in the pre-push hook (e.g., `git add docs/context/ PARSEME.md`).